cspr-rad/kairos-spec/src/spec.typ

 === The L2 server should get paid

 Within version 0.1 this issue is rather simple, given the L2 is centralized.
 All we need to ensure is that the Casper ecosystem grows and benefits from the existence of the L2, and the Casper Association will receive funds to appropriately maintain and extend the L2.
 Also note that worst-case scenario, as long as the current Valadium state is known, any user can still withdraw their funds from the Validium.

-= Design considerations <considerations>

-In this section, we will describe in detail how each component works individually.
-Note that these components are strung together into the bigger project according to the diagrams shown in @high-level-design.

 == L2 server